trilitech/tezos-developer-docs/src/pages/tutorials/build-an-nft-marketplace/part-2.md

 ### Step 1: Initialize the Typescript classes

-Generate Typescript classes and go to the frontend to run the server
+Generate Typescript classes and go to the frontend to run the server:

 ```bash
 taq generate types ./app/src